 No, in the state of Florida, a landlord is not required to do a walk through inspection prior to move-out.

-6. When Must You Return a Tenant’s Security Deposit in Florida?
+Returning a Tenant’s Security Deposit in Florida

-You must return the security deposit within 15 days of lease termination along with any interest the tenant has earned on the security deposit.
+Landlords must return the security deposit within 15 days of lease termination along with any interest the tenant has earned on the security deposit.

-- C. Inform the tenant they have 15 days from receipt of this letter to contest it, but they must contest it in writing.
+- Inform the tenant they have 15 days from receipt of this letter to contest it, but they must contest it in writing.